-32. Children who commit offences are often subject to negative publicity in the media, which contributes to a discriminatory and negative stereotyping of these children and often of children in general.
-This negative presentation or criminalization of child offenders is often based on misrepresentation and/or misunderstanding of the causes of juvenile delinquency and results regularly in a call for a tougher approach (e.g. zero-tolerance, three strikes and you are out, mandatory sentences, trial in adult court and other primarily punitive responses).

-To create a positive environment for a better understanding of the root causes of juvenile delinquency and a rights based approach of this social problem, the States Parties should conduct, promote and/or support educational and other campaigns to raise awareness of the need and the obligation to deal with children alleged of violating the penal law in accordance with the spirit and the letter of the CRC.
-In this regard, the States parties should seek the active and positive involvement of members of parliament, NGO's and the media, and support their efforts for improvement of the understanding of a rights based approach to children who have been or are in conflict with the penal law.

-It is crucial that children, in particular those who have experiences with the juvenile justice system, are involved in these awareness-raising efforts.

-33. It is essential for the quality of the administration of juvenile justice that all the professionals involved, including in law enforcement and judiciary, receive appropriate training to inform them about the content and the meaning of the provisions of the CRC in general and those directly relevant for their daily practice in particular.
-The training should be organised in a systematic and ongoing manner and not be limited to information about the relevant national and international legal provisions.
-It should include information on inter alia the social and other causes of juvenile delinquency, the psychological and other aspects of the development of children [with special attention to girls and children belonging to minorities or indigenous peoples], the culture and the trends in the world of young people, the dynamics of group activities, and the available measures to deal with children in conflict with the penal law, in particular measures without resorting to judicial proceedings (see above Section IV, Part B).
+- 96. Children who commit offences are often subject to negative publicity in the media, which contributes to a discriminatory and negative stereotyping of these children and often of children in general.
+This negative presentation or criminalization of child offenders is often based on misrepresentation and/or misunderstanding of the causes of juvenile delinquency, and results regularly in a call for a tougher approach (e.g. zero-tolerance, three strikes and you are out, mandatory sentences, trial in adult courts and other primarily punitive measures).
+To create a positive environment for a better understanding of the root causes of juvenile delinquency and a rights-based approach to this social problem, the States parties should conduct, promote and/or support educational and other campaigns to raise awareness of the need and the obligation to deal with children alleged of violating the penal law in accordance with the spirit and the letter of CRC.
+In this regard, the States parties should seek the active and positive involvement of members of parliament, NGOs and the media, and support their efforts in the improvement of the understanding of a rights-based approach to children who have been or are in conflict with the penal law.
+It is crucial for children, in particular those who have experience with the juvenile justice system, to be involved in these awareness-raising efforts. - 97.
+It is essential for the quality of the administration of juvenile justice that all the professionals involved, inter alia, in law enforcement and the judiciary receive appropriate training on the content and meaning of the provisions of CRC in general, particularly those directly relevant to their daily practice.
+This training should be organized in a systematic and ongoing manner and should not be limited to information on the relevant national and international legal provisions.
+It should include information on, inter alia, the social and other causes of juvenile delinquency, psychological and other aspects of the development of children, with special attention to girls and children belonging to minorities or indigenous peoples, the culture and the trends in the world of young people, the dynamics of group activities, and the available measures dealing with children in conflict with the penal law, in particular measures without resorting to judicial proceedings (see chapter IV, section B, above).